 - All LUs with 50 or more employees. - The most relevant LUs, by employees or turnover, registered in the framework in the same reference year. - The collective of subsidiary enterprises in Spain of foreign groups. - LUs with less than 50 employees, but with large turnovers.
-These are determined by applying the Sigma Deviation Rule and the Quartile Method.
+These are determined by applying the Sigma Deviation Rule and the Quartile Method. - For the 2023 reference year, an additional criterion has been exceptionally considered: evidence that the unit participates in international trade in goods and/or services.
+The objective is to ensure that these units received the 2023 module on global value chains (information on which will be disseminated in a new statistic of that name).

-The Sigma Deviation Rule (see Julien and Maranda Le Plan de Sondage de Enquête Nationale Sur les Fermes de 1988 Techniques d'enquête 1990, vol. 16, n° 1, pp. 127-139) is an empirical rule that consists in ordering the units from smaller to higher according to the turnover variable and take as comprehensive those that follow to the first that complies with that the difference with the previous one is greater than the standard deviation of that variable.
+The Sigma Deviation Rule (see Julien and Maranda Le Plan de Sondage de Enquête Nationale Sur les Fermes de 1988 Techniques d'enquête 1990, vol. 16, no 1, pp. 127-139) is an empirical rule that consists in ordering the units from smaller to higher according to the turnover variable and take as comprehensive those that follow to the first that complies with that the difference with the previous one is greater than the standard deviation of that variable.

-The quartile method selects those enterprises whose turnover exceeds the value $M + c(Q_3 - M)$ where M is the median, Q_3 is the third quartile of the turnover variable and $c \in \mathbb{R}$ a coefficient to be established.
+The quartile method selects those enterprises whose turnover exceeds the value $M + c(Q_3 - M)$ where M is the median, $Q_3$ is the third quartile of the turnover variable and $c \in \mathbb{R}$ a coefficient to be established.